corelan/pyencfsgui/README.md

 On macOS, you'll also need to install:
 - Developer Command Line Tools
-- OSXFuse/macFuse (depends on what encfs/gocryptfs needs)
+- OSXFuse/macFuse (depending on what encfs/gocryptfs needs)

+Kali Linux already has most dependencies installed.
+If you're using a different distro, you may have to install some utilities as needed.

 ### Installing dependencies on macOS